Artboard

 A renovation in 1996 extended the building to the West with a new wing that enclosed additional teaching halls, and to the South with a postmodern extruded cylinder enclosing a mediatheque.
 The new plan replaced the main entrance of the building, thus removing the direct axis that linked it to the ‘Shopping square’ of the building.
 Supporting functions replaced the practice rooms around the former ‘Shopping square’, the void above the square was closed and the original logic of the building was re-shuffled.
 The current plan is centered around the new courtyard, which is disconnected from the main entrance.
 As a result, most students often enter the building via the secondary entrance to the South, creating a confusing arrangement.

-HOH was appointed by Mevrouw Meijer and the Kluiverboom to propose a new spatial plan aimed at maximizing the use of existing space through a functional and social reorganization and to find additional space to allow for the present and future growth of the school.
+HOH was appointed by Mevrouw Meijer and the Kluiverboom to propose two scenarios: a long-term scenario to improve internal organization and routing, and a second scenario that would have a significant impact on the quality of the environment in the short term.
+The first scenario is a new spatial plan aimed at maximizing the use of existing space through functional and social reorganization and identifying additional space to accommodate the school’s current and future growth.
+The second scenario involves greening the plaza and designating and integrating the outdoor space surrounding the building.

 The proposal also re-locates the bus stop to the North of the building, creating a direct visual and functional relation between the entrance of the building and the courtyard.
 To mark the entrance of the building, the currently dull hard-landscaped area surrounding the entrance is renovated into a new public square, where greenery which will improve water-resilience and biodiversity of the public space is introduced in circular pockets that mirror the playful design of the new covered courtyard.